jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-03-content-reorganization-notes.md

 #### 2021-04-10 Done Replacement Terms

-- [x] Replacing "new computer language" with "Encircle".
+- [x] Replacing "new computer language" with "Circular".
-    - [x] In Encircle-Language-Spec
+    - [x] In Circular-Language-Spec
-    - [x] In Encircle-Language-Spec-Plans
+    - [x] In Circular-Language-Spec-Plans
 - [x] Experiments 0.4 / 0.9 / 2.0 / 3
     - [x] Different names for these versions / implementations?
     - [x] ~~"experimental version x.x of a new computer language"?~~